ivanp7/port/README.md

 This library provides:

 * memory model with references that are data-intrinsic alternatives to pointers;
-* data storage format that is convenient for the proposed memory model;
-* functions for memory allocation/deallocation, mapping/unmapping;
-* OpenCL program builder from embedded code;
 * portable type definitions for general-purpose scalar and vector types that are the part of OpenCL API;
 * portable macro definitions for bit operations;
 * portable macro definitions for operations on vector types;